Pros and Cons of No Annual Fee Credit Cards

 4. Premium Rewards with No-Fee Cards

-No annual fee card perks aren’t limited to only basic benefits, like car rental insurance and fraud protection.
+No annual fee card perks aren’t limited to primary benefits, like car rental insurance and fraud protection.
 There is a range of high-quality rewards on cards that don’t have an annual fee.

-You can get flat-rate cash back, tiered cashback based on categories, or a sign-up bonus, for example.
-It may be possible to find a no annual fee card that offers the kind of benefits that you want.
+You can get flat-rate cash back, tiered cashback based on categories, or a sign-up bonus.
+It may be possible to find a no-annual-fee card that offers the kind of benefits that you want.

 Cons of No Annual Fee Credit Cards